 - Document storage is to be used for Law School purposes only.
 Downloading programs, music files, any non-educational contents, or inappropriate materials into one's folder is strictly prohibited.
 Storing illegal material may be grounds for an honor code violation and/or other disciplinary action.

 - Students are restricted to 1GB of storage on the server.
 Once that allotment has been reached, the student will be blocked from saving any additional content.
 At that point they are encouraged to delete anything no longer necessary.
-In special circumstances where additional space is required, the System Administrator should be contacted.

 - Other users' data should be treated as their private property.
 Users may not attempt to access or make use of any other user's data without the appropriate authorization.
 Any attempt to copy, rename, modify or view another person's work is strictly forbidden.